 When choosing a teacher, it is helpful to know about their training and who they have studied with and the lineage they carry.
 Jacquee is a passionate student as well as teacher and shares her ongoing commitment to study with her students.
-Because the djembe has been historically passed on through oral tradition, she deeply honors the direct cultural, spiritual and musical opportunities she has had with traditional teachers for the last 30 years.
+Because the djembe has historically been passed on through oral tradition, she deeply honors the direct cultural, spiritual and musical opportunities she has had with traditional teachers for the last 30 years.
 Her teachers and mentors have come from the African countries of Guinea, Burkino Faso, Ivory Coast, Mali, Senegal, Nigeria and Uganda.
 Among those she has worked with are: Grandmaster Mamady Keita, M’bemba Bangoura, Moussa Bolokada Conde, Babara Bangoura, Mangue Sylla, Moussa Traore, Fode Camara, Dr. Djo Bi, Dramane Kone, Michael Markus, Michael Taylor, Abass Camara, Mylla Sylla, and Ubaka Hill.
-Jacquee studies at the Chicago TTMA and holds a Djembe certification from the Tam Tam Mandingue Djembe Academy, founded by internationally acclaimed djembefola, Mamady Keita from Guinea, West Africa.
+Jacquee studies at the Chicago TTMDA and holds Djembe certification from the Tam Tam Mandingue Djembe Academy, founded by internationally acclaimed djembefola, Mamady Keita from Guinea, West Africa.
 Jacquee is also a certified facilitator with HealthRHYTHMS™, a groundbreaking evidence based neuroscience and whole body drumming and wellness protocol.

 Jacquee has studied the tar, riq and bodhran frame drum with Layne Redmond, Glen Velez, Judy Piazza, and Yosif Sheronick.
 Jacquee has apprenticed and worked with the Native American Black Eagle drummers, drum keepers and teachers of the Ojibway, Cherokee and Navajo traditions, and Ecuadoran and Jewish shamans.